apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, we upgraded the built-in Hive from 1.2 to 2.3 and it brings following impacts:

-    - This may need to set `spark.sql.hive.metastore.version` and `spark.sql.hive.metastore.jars` according to the version of the Hive metastore.
+    - You may need to set `spark.sql.hive.metastore.version` and `spark.sql.hive.metastore.jars` according to the version of the Hive metastore you want to connect to.
   For example: set `spark.sql.hive.metastore.version` to `1.2.1` and `spark.sql.hive.metastore.jars` to `maven` if your Hive metastore version is 1.2.1.

     - You need to migrate your custom SerDes to Hive 2.3 or build your own Spark with `hive-1.2` profile.
 See HIVE-15167 for more details.

-    - The string representation of a decimal can be different between Hive 1.2 and Hive 2.3 when using `TRANSFORM` syntax in SQL for script transformation, which depends on hive's behavior.
+    - The decimal string representation can be different between Hive 1.2 and Hive 2.3 when using `TRANSFORM` operator in SQL for script transformation, which depends on hive's behavior.
 In Hive 1.2, the string representation omits trailing zeroes.
 But in Hive 2.3, it is always padded to 18 digits with trailing zeroes if necessary.

 ## Upgrading from Spark SQL 2.4.4 to 2.4.5